osmosis-labs/beaker/docs/commands/beaker_wasm.md

 ### `beaker wasm migrate`

-Migrated instanitate contract to use other code stored on chain
+Migrated instantiate contract to use other code stored on chain

 Arguments: